 Law enforcement accreditation is a method and an ongoing process to ensure that the University Police Department is in compliance with national "best practices" in policing covering all aspects of law enforcement policies, procedures, and operations.
 Accreditation makes a statement to other law enforcement agencies, professions, and the university community that the University Police Department meets the highest standards of professionalism.

-The NYS University Police Department at Alfred was the 1st law enforcement agency in NYS to go through a successful accreditation/re-accreditation assessment following the implementation of Lexipol policies and procedures.
+The NYS University Police Department at Alfred was the first law enforcement agency in New York state to go through a successful accreditation/re-accreditation assessment.